kbase/blobstore/README.md

 }
 ```

 `attributes` is deprecated, always null and is only provided for backwards compatibility reasons.

+`last_modified` is always the same as `created_on` and is only inluded for backwards compatibility
+reasons.
+Unlike Shock, the blobstore does not take ACL modifications into account when setting
+the `last_modified` date.

 ## ACL